liebki/MinecraftServerForkDownloads/README.md

 ---

-### I own said Tools/Pages/APIs etc. and want the scraping to stop!
-- The json files are automatically built every three days by workflows, which scrape the data, if you are the owner of one of those APIs/Pages/Tools and want me to remove/stop the usage/scraping of said API/Page/Tool, please contact me I will take it down without hesitation!
-- Mail: ciranuxdev
-- Host: gmail
-- Subject: "Takedown/Scraping Stop"

----

 ## Repository Resources to download (all versions)

 - Or simply visit [kimsforkcenter.pages.dev](https://kimsforkcenter.pages.dev) which aggregates all those files in a UI to better scroll trough them.